demian-floreani/ReactCrudApp/README.md

 ### Product List

-The ProductList component calls the **GET api/Products** API to retrieve all the products and render them in a HTML table.
+The home page, under the path **/**, uses the ProductList component to call the **GET api/Products** API to retrieve all the products and render them in a HTML table.
+The table provides action links to edit and delete the products.

 ### Create Product

-This page uses the AddProduct component to display an empty form.
+This page, under the path **/addproduct**, uses the AddProduct component to display an empty form.
 After the form is submitted, the form data is transformed to a JSON object and pass to the **POST api/Products** API to add a new product record in the database.

 ### Edit Product

-This page uses the AddProduct component.
+This page, under the path **/editproduct/:productid**, uses the AddProduct component.
 It first retrieves the information of a product using the **GET api/Products/{id}** API and popolates the form with this default information.
 After the form is submitted, the json object is sent to the **PUT api/Products/{id}** API to update the product record in the database.